deulofeu1/LLM-RAG-Zotero/README.md

 - **Incremental Processing**: Users can add new references to their Zotero library, and the system will automatically update the knowledge base without requiring a complete refresh.

 - **Automatic Synchronization**: Changes made in the Zotero library are automatically synced with the external knowledge base, keeping the data up-to-date.

+- **Executable Application**: After configuration, the application can be run with a single click for ease of use.